 Love your post.
 I am reblogging it to mine so that I will not forget .
 Thanks so much for sharing!

-Being confused all the time about whether a building actually is Art Nouveau or not, made me decide to get my facts straight and learn to recognise the characteristics of the style.
+Being confused all the time about whether an object or building actually is Art Nouveau or not, made me decide to get my facts straight and learn to recognise the characteristics of the style, and understanding its background.

 As could be expected, the traditional craftsmen did not appreciate this new direction at all!
 They insisted on hand made, quality products.
-In the UK, these craftsmen formed the ‘Arts and Crafts Movement’, led by John Ruskin and later by William Morris.
+On the British Isles, these craftsmen formed the ‘Arts and Crafts Movement’, led by John Ruskin and later by William Morris.
 Their objective was to…